sky-uk/fs2-kafka-topic-loader/README.md

 }
 ```

-See [LoadExample.scala](./it/src/main/scala/load/LoadExample.scala) for a more detailed example.
+See [`LoadExample.scala`](./it/src/main/scala/load/LoadExample.scala) for a more detailed example.

 ## Configuration

 Configuration from the Topic Loader is done via the `ConsumerSettings`.
 The group id of the Topic Loader should match
 the group id of your application.

+## Contributing

+Contributions are welcomed!
+For contributions see [here](./CONTRIBUTING.md) for more information.